-Signature setData (in buf: byte[], in offset: int, in length: int): void.
-In parameters buf the buffer to set for this packet. offset the offset into the data. length the length of the data and/or the length of the buffer used to receive data.
-Return value Void.
-Effect Set the data buffer for this packet.
+Signature setData (in buf: byte[], in offset: int, in length: int): void In Parameters bufthe buffer to set for this packetoffsetthe offset into the datalengththe length of the data and/or the length of the buffer used to receive data Return Value void Effect Set the data buffer for this packet.
 This sets the data, length and offset of the packet.